sotyarena/grfctf24/Seleksi 2024/Reverse/Shuffle/readme.md

 ## Description

 I was playing a shuffle machine.
 This machine can shuffle any string that I input.
-However, i accidenly put my SECOND FLAG that I get from previous challenge into this machine, and i can't make it back like before.
+However, i accidenly put my FLAG that I get from previous challenge into this machine, and i can't make it back like before.
 Could you help me again?

 ## Hint